Quick Call

 Bathroom

 Silicone smears, grout haze and adhesive residue dominate here.
-In our experience, the underside of new sinks and behind toilet bases gather the worst of it.
+The underside of new sinks and behind toilet bases gather the worst of it.

 Living spaces and bedrooms